Pregnancy-Related Hypertension

 General Approach

-1. General recommendations: Blood pressure levels, gestational age, and the presence of maternal and fetal comorbidities and complications must be taken into consideration.
+1. General recommendations: BP levels, gestational age, and the presence of maternal and fetal comorbidities and complications must be taken into consideration.

 1) Advise avoiding the supine position when lying down, as it may increase vasoconstriction.